Volodymyr-M/docs/_tabs/project.md

 By default, your project is set to be planned from the Start date and you can set it in the **Project Start Date** field of the **Project Properties** dialog.

 But in some (rather rare) cases it is convenient to plan your project knowing its Finish date first.
-For such cases Ingantt supports planning from Finish date.
+For such cases Ingantt supports planning from the Finish date.
 To do so, just switch to **Plan from Finish date** in the **Project Properties** dialog and edit the **Project Finish date**.

 There are some things to keep in mind: